tdsmale/tdsmale.github.io/Jungian.md

 Directly reaps the benefits of new ventures, so as to further benefit from peacocking that wealth over others.

 ##### Ego
 - Natural: Expenditure.
-Naturally adopts aggressive self-interest.
+Naturally adopts Forceful self-interest.
 - Trivializing: Hospitality.
 Trivializes the promotion of a mutually welcoming atmosphere.

 ##### Parental